Ph.D, Clinical Psychology, Texas A&M University

 BA, Psychology, Pennsylvania State University

-Her professional interests include insight-oriented interventions, clinical training and supervision, ASPIRE, Black and Caribbean populations, relationship concerns and holistic wellness.
+Her professional interests include group psychotherapy, clinical training and supervision, psychotherapy with Black and Caribbean populations, and holistic wellness.

 Approach to Therapy

-Dr. Clarke’s approach to therapy is integrative and she often incorporates a number of insight-oriented, relational, and skills based interventions based on the client’s needs.
-Dr. Clarke’s hope is that after engaging in therapy, students will have a better understanding of the intrapsychic, interpersonal and socio-cultural factors that impede their wellbeing while activating current (and often new) skills and strengths to promote wellness.
+Dr. Clarke’s approach to therapy is integrative and incorporates a number of insight-oriented, relational, and skills based interventions based on the client’s needs.
+Dr. Clarke’s hope is that after engaging in therapy, students will have a better understanding of the intrapsychic, interpersonal and socio-cultural factors that impede their wellbeing while reinstating previous and activating new skills and strengths to promote wellness.